 ppb: parts per billion or micrograms per liter (1 drop in 1 billion gallons) pCi/L: picocuries per liter (a measure of radiation)

 We test for Total Coliform bacteria monthly.
-State records indicate not receiving the test result report for the month of August 2012.
-All other test results during 2012 showed no detection of contamination.
+State records indicate not receiving the test result reports for January and September 2016.
+All other test results during 2016 showed no detection of contamination.

 Your drinking water comes from ground water.